mashunterbd/Nethunter_kernel_Gauguinpro/README.md

 https://github.com/rithvikvibhu/nh-magisk-wifi-firmware

-If you don't know how to flash Wi-Fi framework with magic then you can watch this video of mine https://youtu.be/Ssgt1viwb2U
+If you don't know how to flash Wi-Fi framework with magisk then you can watch this video of mine https://youtu.be/Ssgt1viwb2U